Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target: Results

-In the ROI, it was found that PMT noise causes the majority of triggers.
+It was found that PMT noise causes the majority of the triggered events in the ROI.
 A multivariable boosted decision tree (BDT)~\cite{BDT} was used to characterize the pulse-shapes to discriminate these PMT-induced noise events from radiation-induced scintillation events~\cite{Adhikari:2018ljm,Adhikari:2019off}.
-To improve discrimination power, new parameters are introduced as input training variables to the BDT.
-It is a likelihood score that the waveform matches either scintillation events or PMT-induced noise events.
-The likelihood score particularly enhances separation of the noise and allows us to achieve a 1 keV threshold~\cite{Adhikari:2020xxj}.
+To improve the discrimination power, a likelihood score was introduced as an input training variable to the BDT that rates how well the waveform matches either scintillation events or PMT-induced noise events.
+The likelihood score particularly enhances the removal of noise pulses and allows us to comfortably operate with a 1 keVee threshold~\cite{Adhikari:2020xxj}.
 The BDT is trained with samples of scintillation-rich $^{60}$Co calibration data and PMT-noise dominant single-hit physics data.
-The multiple-hit events consist of hits in multiple crystals or liquid scintillator that are not caused by the dark matter interactions.
-Event selection efficiency for the scintillation events is evaluated with the $^{60}$Co calibration dataset and cross-checked with the physics data, as well as nuclear recoil events.
-The efficiencies from the $^{60}$Co calibration data were found to be consistent with previously measured efficiencies for nuclear recoil events obtained using a monoenergetic 2.42\,MeV neutron beam~\cite{Joo:2018hom} (see Fig.A~\ref{fig:efficiency}).
-The efficiency differences and their uncertainties are included as a systematic uncertainty (See Appendix).
+The multiple-hit events consist of in-time hits in multiple crystals or liquid scintillator that cannot be caused by dark matter interactions.
+The event selection efficiencies for scintillation events are evaluated with the $^{60}$Co calibration dataset and cross-checked with the physics data, as well as nuclear recoil events.
+The efficiencies from the $^{60}$Co calibration data were found to be consistent with previously measured efficiencies for nuclear recoil events obtained using a monoenergetic 2.42\,MeV neutron beam~\cite{Joo:2018hom} as shown in Fig.~\ref{fig:efficiency}.
+The efficiency differences and their uncertainties are included as a systematic uncertainty.